thinkyhead/6502-Tools/README.md

 ## Other things you'll need…
   - [Sublime Text 3](https://www.sublimetext.com/3) - A light and fast extensible editor with a Python core.
 Can use TextMate bundles.
-  - [Atom](http://atom.io) - A powerful modular editor.
-May run sluggishly on older systems.
   - [atari800](https://atari800.github.io/) - A good, working Atari emulator that fails much of the acid test but runs pretty well.
 (Use F1 for settings!)
 Also available via package managers like [MacPorts](https://www.macports.org/ports.php?by=name&substr=atari800) and [Homebrew](https://formulae.brew.sh/formula/atari800#default).
-  - [Atari800MacX](http://www.atarimac.com/atari800macx.php) - A build from 2012 that mostly works with macOS Sierra - but **disable sound** or it will crash!
-(The project needs a new Quartz-based UI and other code updates before building with current Xcode is possible.)
+  - [Atari800MacX](https://github.com/atarimacosx/Atari800MacX) - This nice Mac UI wrapper for Atari800.
+There's a Universal version 6.0.1 but sometimes 5.3.1 seems to work better.
   - [Atari Classic Fonts](http://members.bitstream.net/marksim/atarimac/fonts.html) - Regular, Chunky, Smooth, and ExtraSmooth - especially for use with `Atari800.tmTheme`.
-The newest all-in-one font is preferred, because it has full ATASCII support.
+Use the newest all-in-one font for full ATASCII support.
   - [Eightbit-Atari-Fonts](https://github.com/TheRobotFactory/EightBit-Atari-Fonts) - Many more Atari custom fonts for use with `Atari800.tmTheme`.
   - [dasm](http://dasm-dillon.sourceforge.net) - A 6502 cross-assembler most commonly used to build Atari 2600 code.
 Also included with bAtariBASIC.
   - [cc65](https://github.com/cc65/cc65) - A C cross-compiler for many 6502 platforms.
 A rich set of libraries is included.
   - [ca65](https://github.com/cc65/cc65) - A 6502 macro-assembler, also including headers for many 6502 platforms.
   - [Atari tools](https://github.com/jhallen/atari-tools) - Includes the `atr` command-line tool to manage ATR disk images and files.

-## Upcoming Plans
+## Future Plans
+Python is a great language for quick implementations and it's natively supported in Sublime Text.
+- Sublime Importer to convert Atari BASIC tokenized files.
+- Tokenizer for AtariBASIC so no emulator is needed to convert LST to BAS.
+- Interpreter to run and debug AtariBASIC in other environments.
 - Better support for Batari Basic in the macOS ecosystem.
-Playfield/sprite tools (web-based, Javascript).
+- Tools: Character, Map, Player/Missile, and Bitmap editing tools.